kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [Floorium – sol interactif en réalité augmentée (UTS / Interactive Floor)](https://utsplay.com/en/product/interactive-floor), [Video Demonstration](https://youtu.be/3hjD_z9xgXM)<br />

 🔹 **Why it matters to Futtech and Eviot:**
-   A line from the "Culture & Divertissement" reports I submit today says:<br />
+   A line from the "Culture & Divertissement" reports I submitted today says:<br />
    "Les jeux vidéo classiques cantonnent le public à l’écran, sans valeur sportive ou sociale forte.".<br />
-   Futtech and Eviot must ensure they design product with the insiduous nature of unregulated time away from the physical and social.<br />
+   Futtech and Eviot must ensure mindful design of products, keeping in mind the insiduous nature of unregulated time away from the physical and social.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    I had already been introduced to the concept of gamification of products in order to boost engagement, here, it is an actual game that gets integrated inside a relative formal physical place.
 This has me thinking about engineering actual games.
 Kid game somehow picks my interest.<br />